ViralTexts/gtr-clusters/clusters/18621108-sn83016348-OurRecipeForCuringMeat.md

 always to be found in salt and sugar.
 If this receipt is properly tried it will
 never be abandoned.
 There is none that
-surpass it, if so goo
+surpass it, if so good
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:me:batch_me_aroostook_ver01:data:sn84022374:0033289500a:1871091401:0149/pct:16.678165,47.568349,11.301311,9.138407/!600,600/0/default.jpg"/>
 </td>